 This Cybersecurity Month, are you ready to put security under the microscope?

-Before November hits, we wanted to delve a bit deeper into some of cybersecurity practices that our sister company Secarma uses as part of its cybersecurity repertoire.
 In a world where a cyber-attack is an ever-present threat, to what lengths are you willing to go to protect your business?

 Let’s take a closer look at two classic cybersecurity techniques that could help save your company from attack.